cowpig/cowpig.github.io/_posts/2018-01-29-Trustless-Myth.md

 Large corporations have many actors within them, with webs of motivations that can be impossible to discern from the outside.
 If any of those individual actors have the power to affect your interaction with the system as a whole, it should be much more difficult to trust that system.

 Remember, you don't need a big conspiracy--Edward Snowden was just a random contractor, and he had access to the entire NSA database.
 He decided to risk life in jail in order to do something he thought was the right thing, but that's pretty unusual--I've never heard of a company executive embezzling corporate funds in order to siphon that money off to charity.
-How often do you think people risk their life in jail for principles vs something stupid and reckless, or self-serving?
-How many people do you think there are working at Facebook with historically unprecedented power and little supervision?
+How often do you think people risk their life in jail for principles vs risking jail for something stupid and reckless, or self-serving?
+How many people are working at Facebook with historically unprecedented power and little supervision?
+And do you think the supervisors' motives are aligned with yours?

 This is closely related to the concept of an “attack surface” in software security.
 Complex systems are not just difficult to understand, they also have many points of failure (aka unexpected behaviour).